-3. How you can best help your young person
+3. How you can best help your child

 The role of parents and carers is vital to the success of any workplace learning program.
-By taking steps to understand what's involved and by providing the necessary support at home, you can help your young person get the most out of their placement and make important decisions about their future.
+By taking steps to understand what's involved and by providing the necessary support at home, you can help your child get the most out of their placement and make important decisions about their future.